mahynski/mahynski/README.md

 ### Personally

 I am a father who greatly appreciates things that simplify everyday life, and to this end have built an array of tools I use daily.
+This is my home stack of Claude plugins.
 If they can help anyone else stay on top of things, I'm happy to share.

 <!--
   Daily Digest sits at the hub.
 Each spoke app lives at the cardinal point whose